 Acquisition of Business and/or Assets

 The acquisition of business and/or assets entail the purchasing of a company’s assets and/or its business without buying over shares in the company.
-In these instances, the relevant transfer document or deed is required to successfully transfer assets from one company to another.
-An acquisition of asset or business sale would include identified assets, liabilities and contracts of the company by way of sale and purchase agreements.
+In such instances, the relevant transfer document or deed is required to successfully transfer the assets from one company to another.
+An acquisition of assets or business sale would include identified assets, liabilities and contracts of the company by way of sale and purchase agreements.
 Businesses which are being acquired and have employment contracts and/or any other contracts related to the business will need to be assigned or novated to the buyer.
 In contrast, where the buyer purchases the shares of the target company, there is no need for a transfer of business or assets.